Skip to contents

 n_cores

 Optional.
 Number of CPU cores to use for parallelization.
-Default is parallel::detectCores() - 1.
+Default is the smaller of 2 cores and parallel::detectCores() - 1.

 verbose